The Journey that Led to Multilingual Customer Service

 While the concept of ‘customer relationship management’ had entered business terminology in the 1970s, it was only in the 1990s that CRM became an integral part of marketing and sales.
 Earlier, businesses used annual surveys or direct feedback from customers and relied on standalone mainframe systems to automate sales.

-The CRM software was further popularized by Gartner and IBM and by 2000, CRMs began to be enriched with enterprise resource planning (ERP) functions along with shipping and marketing capabilities.
-SugarCRM developed the first open source CRM system in 2004.
+The CRM software was further popularised by Gartner and IBM and by 2000, CRMs began to be enriched with enterprise resource planning (ERP) functions along with shipping and marketing capabilities.
+SugarCRM developed the first open-source CRM system in 2004.
 According to the 2016 Forrester report, Infor, Microsoft, and NetSuite were among the nine most significant CRM suites from eight prominent vendors.

 Very few businesses thought of using social media for customer service when it first surfaced in 2007.
 However, this has changed over the last few years, and social media has become a platform for customers for providing feedback.
 A Nielsen report asserts that more than one-third of customers prefer to contact businesses for customer support questions through social media.
 The use of social media as a customer service avenue remains a double-edged sword for most businesses as they struggle to process consumer demands through social media queries as well as their existing data management systems.

 As customers become more aware and informed, businesses have to deal with a massive amount of consumer data.
-Chatbots have made it easier to handle queries, but they produce an enormous amount of data on a daily basis and cannot do justice to the basic premise of customer service – addressing the various emotions of customers and ensuring satisfaction.
+Chatbots have made it easier to handle queries, but they produce an enormous amount of data on a daily basis.
+They cannot do justice to the basic premise of customer service – addressing the various emotions of customers and ensuring satisfaction.

 Some facts stand out from a report:

 Consumers are data-savvy.
-They analyze reviews and compare prices.
+They analyse reviews and compare prices.
 However, in the end, they make decisions based on what they feel about a company, a product or a service.
-Most companies are sensitive towards localization, but only those succeed who can speak the ‘heart language’ of customers by providing multilingual customer service.
+Most companies are sensitive towards localisation, but only those succeed who can speak the ‘heart language’ of customers by providing multilingual customer service.
 In the next article, we wish to explore exactly this.
-We will take you through case studies of noted brands that used regional languages consciously to win the localization game.
+We will take you through case studies of noted brands that used regional languages consciously to win the localisation game.